BrainVivoDev/OpenBrain/README.md

 - Emotional Transformation: Modify an image’s emotional tone by adjusting activations in specific brain regions (see the Brain Embedding Explorer below).

-- Video Characterization: Evaluate video content by analyzing the emotions it provokes (see the Perceptor tool below).
+- Video and Image Characterization: Evaluate media content by analyzing the emotions it provokes (see the Perceptor tool below).

 # Brain Embedding Explorer